99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/7e9b3b94-9646-401f-a808-3bac71924293">

 - CodePipeline: automate pipeline.
 Visual workflow tool to orchestrate CICD.
-We can control the Source / build / test / deploy / invoke stages.
+We can control the Source / build / test /
+  deploy / invoke stages.
 If a stage fails pipeline stops.
-You can create events for failed pipelines / events with CloudWatch events. you can add an "APPROVAL ACTION" to a stage in a pipeline at the point where you want the pipeline!! execution to stop so that someone with the required AWS Identity and Access Management permissions can approve or reject the action.
+You can create events for failed pipelines / events with CloudWatch events react to changes.!!
+  you can add an "APPROVAL ACTION" to a stage in a pipeline at the point where you want the pipeline!!
+  execution to stop so that someone with the required AWS Identity and Access Management permissions can approve or reject
+  the action.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/bc65a9a7-7ddf-4d4c-86a5-fe9e9a28747e">